VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 <p style="font-size: 22px;display:inline;">However,</p> and I really can't stress this enough, <p style="font-size: 22px;display:inline;">Arch Linux expects you to fully understand your system</p>.
 This is "enforced" by making the installation process DIY with relatively little guidance.
 You're expected to research everything and understand the differences, pros & cons, of each choice.</br></br>

 <p style="font-size: 22px;display:inline;">TLDR; STFW:</p> Arch is a distro that really expects you to put in the effort.
-The community, while typically fine, can be a bit... <i>unsavory</i> if you ask questions that are easily answered by google (STFW = Search The Fucking Web) or reading a wiki page.</br></br> That said...
+The community, while typically fine, can be a bit… <i>unsavory</i> if you ask questions that are easily answered by google (STFW = Search The Fucking Web) or reading a wiki page.</br></br> That said…

 <p style="font-size: 22px;display:inline;">You shouldn't have to R <u>all</u> TFMs.</p> (RTFM = Read The Fucking Manual) The problem with this is Linux (and everything with computers) is complicated and getting more complicated by the year.
 Not that it's the best way of looking at things, but for context, back when I was first getting started with Arch Linux in 2014, the kernel had about 13 million lines of code.
 Now it has almost 30 million lines.
 In that time there have been countless additions and changes to the number of options for low level configurations.</br></br>
 So, I want to help you understand your system and the choices you'll be making, but I want to help narrow the scope at least a little bit.